HeeiYa/KDEBlog/docs/posts/2024OSPP KDE项目中期总结.md

 After studying Blinken's source code, I found that the interface of Blinken is drawn by a class named Blinken, which spans over 1000 lines.
 The drawing logic involves manipulating elements from Blinken.svg and using QPainter for direct drawing.

 Unfortunately, QML does not provide built-in support for manipulating SVG images like QtWidgets.
-Therefore, I split the SVG images into separate files and assembled these elements using QML.
+Therefore, I split the SVG images into separate files and assembled these elements using QML with Adobe Illustrator and Inkscape.

 ![Blinken Draft][BlinkenDraft]